School Board Elections - Frequently Asked Questions (FAQs)

 I’m newly elected—when do I take office?

-The organizational meeting is to be held after the first regular meeting following the canvass of votes.
+The organizational meeting is to be held on or before the first regular meeting following the final canvass of votes.
 Check with your school district for a local meeting schedule.

 I’m newly elected and can’t make it to the organizational meeting—is there another way to take the oath of office?